glurp/netvector/README.md

 * with TCP/IP
 * without any Xorg, graphics display, graphics libraries

 For this cases, displaying some graphics (text/vector/raster) from distant host is not easy.
-Tipical case are :
+Typical case are :

 * embeded Linux with little memory : Omega2, Linkit Smart, Arduino Yun...
 * router on OpenWrt
-* Cloud Server without any remote display.
+* Cloud Server without any remote display amin.